About Classical Archives

 As we included music from record companies in our offering, we had to modify our subscription plan.
 We offer a monthly plan for $7.99/month and an annual plan for $79.90/year.
 We believe that we offer a compelling experience that is still at the low end of the current music services price spectrum.
 In addition, we offer 10% discounts on all music purchased for download by subscribers to our new service.
 Finally, and in keeping with our origins, we shall continue to offer free access to all our members to the many thousands MIDI files that are given to the Archives by our wonderful and committed contributors.

 A great debt of gratitude is owed to our Chief Engineer Vladimir Volovich, Unix and Perl guru extraordinaire, who, after many years and countless hours of providing invaluable support to the Archives, was finally convinced to join our team on a full time basis.
-We recognize our Director of Web Engineering Dimitri Stamatis who also happens to be a brilliant flamenco guitarist and teacher.
-We also thank Layne Tippets (Stanford JD) who joined us as Rights Manager but whose backgrounds in law and accounting are put to use on a much broader range of tasks.
-We also thank Amazon Web Services for providing a splendid platform for our servers.
-Finally we must mention the tireless efforts of our support staff in Colorado, and those of our administrative support teams in La Jolla and San Diego.
+Finally we must mention the tireless efforts of our administrative support team in La Jolla and San Diego.
 All these people are a joy to work with and their dedication and inspiration make the Archives an invaluable asset on the internet for all.

 We look forward to the continuing development of the Archives to fully realizing the mission inherent in our motto, The Ultimate Classical Music Destination™.
 All this is made possible by the happy marriage of technology and a great reverence for our cultural treasures.